49ochieng/EpiGuard-AI-Powered-Disease-Surveillance-and-Outbreak-Response-Agent-/README.md

 ## Hackathon Alignment

-EpiGuard is built specifically to align with the **Microsoft AI Agents Hackathon** objectives:
+HealthGuard is built specifically to align with the **Microsoft AI Agents Hackathon** objectives:

 - **Copilot Studio Integration**: Custom topics, memory, actions, error handling, and channel publishing.
 - **Agent Orchestration**: Triggers and orchestrates other flows, agents, and APIs.